gogameguru/glift-go-game/readme.txt

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

+= 0.5.0 =
+* Feature - Glift upgraded to 1.0.0
+* Feature - Problems are loaded in the background.
+* Feature - Captured stones are displayed in game info.
+* Fix - Fix game info styling issue.

 = 0.4.3 =
 * Feature - Glift upgraded to 0.19.1.